Ayushverma135/Accenture-Data-Analytics-and-Visualization/README.md

     - Completed a simulation focused on advising a hypothetical social media client as a Data Analyst at Accenture
     - Cleaned, modelled and analyzed 7 datasets to uncover insights into content trends to inform strategic decisions
     - Prepared a PowerPoint deck and video presentation to communicate key insights for the client and internal stakeholders

+## Tasks
+- Task 1: __Project Understanding__
+    - Meet your Accenture team, including the industry, IPO and data experts.
+    - Read and analyze a client project brief to understand the client and business problem.
+    - Identify the requirements that need to be delivered, and identify which tasks you need to focus on as a data analyst.

+- Task 2: __Data Cleaning and Modeling__
+    - Identify which datasets will be required to answer the client’s business question.
+    - Clean the datasets and merge them to prepare the data for analysis.
+    - Determine the answer to the client’s business question.

+- Task 3: __Data Visualization and Story Telling__
+    - Choose the data visualizations that best support the story you want to tell to the client.
+    - Create a PowerPoint presentation that reports on the client’s content performance.

+- Task 4: __Present to the Client__
+    - Record a <10 minute video of your presentation to your client and internal team members

+## Conclusion
+Participating in the Accenture North America Data Analytics and Visualization Job Simulation was an invaluable experience that solidified my interest in data analytics and my desire to work at Accenture.
+The skills and insights gained from this program will be instrumental in my career as a Data Analyst, and I look forward to applying them in a professional setting.